Lychee-Bot/project/README.md

 4. Create a controller to receive commands from a master algorithm and actuate.

 ## Data Collection
-We wanted our data collection to be hollistic so that it would provide us with a good overview of how humans navigated around obstacles.
+We wanted our data collection to be holistic so that it would provide us with a good overview of how humans navigated around obstacles.
 Thats why we did 6 different collisions with different subjects and multiple trials.
 [Description of different paths](https://github.com/Lychee-Bot/project/blob/master/Project%20Idea.pdf)

 Collecting this data was essential in the human modelling and to accomplish this we used the optitrack system.
 There were several challenges with data collection though the primary ones being:
-1. We had to learn how to create rigid bodies (of the caps that were used to track the particpants) and add them to the optitrack system
+1. We had to learn how to create rigid bodies (of the caps that were used to track the particpants) and add them to the optitrack system.
 2. Formatting and null values of the data - the data provided was extremely poorly formatted and to automate graph generations we had to build a pipeline to clean (remove null values or fill wherever possible!)

 ### add videos and pictures^^^